 Australian Homestay Standards

-officially advised their contracted ‘Settlement Services’ providers in 2012 (who are assisting with Asylum seeker community placements) that all Homestay services must now meet the University of Sydney 8 standards above.
+The Department of Immigration and Citizenship (DIAC) also officially advised their contracted ‘Settlement Services’ providers in 2012 (who were assisting with Asylum seeker community placements) that all Homestay services must now meet the University of Sydney Homestay standards.

-Homestay Standards are now entrenched and it would be unwise for Education Providers to ignore their obligation to these standards and their duty of care risk exposure.
-Adoption of the 8 standards above as Best Practice will ensure that future students are protected and the Homestay Industry will only consist of participants committed to these standards.
+Standards are now entrenched and it would be unwise for Education Providers to ignore their obligation to these standards and their duty of care risk exposure.
+Adoption of the researched and documented standards for Homestay (as ‘Best Practice’) will ensure that Education Providers and their future students are protected and that the Australian Homestay Industry will only consist of participants committed to these standards.